tokenized/docs/concepts-asset-management.md

 When a tokenized asset is created, it includes a payload that defines the metadata that are attached to that particular token or tokens.
 The tokenized protocol is broad enough that any type of token can be developed and created.

-For the initial release of the Tokenized protocol, the following 6 asset types will be available:
+For the initial release of the Tokenized Protocol, the following 6 asset types will be available:

 <a name="coupons"></a>
 ### Coupons (COU)